programminghistorian/ph-submissions/lessons/intro-to-powershell.md

 `sl desktop`

-into PowerShell. **It is worth mentioning here that case does not matter.** This tells PowerShell to move to the desktop.
-Now you can use `gci` to see a list of everything on your desktop - that is, everything in the directory named `Desktop`.
+into PowerShell.
+This tells PowerShell to move to the desktop.
+Notice that you can write "desktop" using all lowercase letters, even though when you looked at the contents of the `YOURUSERNAME` directory, "Desktop" was spelled with a capital "D".
+PowerShell is not case sensitive!
+Now that you've changed your location, you can use `gci` to see a list of everything on your desktop - that is, everything in the directory named `Desktop`.
 If you're as disorganized as I am, this will be a long list.
 We can move back to the `YOURUSERNAME` directory by typing

 `sl ..`